-The Audit Committee ('the Committee') is responsible for monitoring the process of production and ensuring the integrity of the Company's Financial Statements.
+The Audit Committee ("the Committee") is responsible for monitoring the process of production and ensuring the integrity of the Company's Financial Statements.
 The other primary responsibilities of the Committee are:

-- to consider the Financial Statements of the Company and make recommendations to the Board: - to monitor adherence to best practice in financial reporting and corporate governance; - to review the effectiveness of the internal control and risk management environment of the Company; - to receive compliance reports from service providers; - to consider the accounting policies of the Company; - to consider the valuation process of the life settlement assets: - to make recommendations to the Board in relation to the appointment of the Auditor, the terms of their engagement and remuneration; - to review and monitor the Auditor's independence and objectivity and the effectiveness of the audit process; and - to review the cyber security procedures as appropriate.
+- to consider the Financial Statements of the Company and make recommendations to the Board: - to monitor adherence to best practice in financial reporting and corporate governance;

+- to review the effectiveness of the internal controls and risk management environment of the Company and assess the need for a separate internal audit function; - to receive compliance reports from service providers; - to consider the accounting policies of the Company and the areas of judgement in the Financial Statements; - to consider the valuation process of the life settlement assets; - to make recommendations to the Board in relation to the appointment of the Auditor, the terms of their engagement and remuneration; - to review the Auditor's findings; - to review and monitor the Auditor's independence and objectivity and the effectiveness of the audit process; and - to review the cyber security procedures as appropriate.